 Alumni from MBB companies can apply for a high-level position at the Big 4 firms with a higher paycheck.
 However, it does not work the other way around.
 A Big 4 alumni need to work their way up in the traditional career path at MBB.

 MBB charges clients the highest fees in the consulting industry.
 For example, for a strategy project, they will charge $500K/month for a team of 6, with an extra 20% travel.
-While other firms often provide specialized/implementation consulting for their clients, MBB’s projects are high-level and concern the overall strategy/organization.
+MBB’s projects tend to be higher-level and concern the overall strategy/organization than the projects handed to other firms, such as the Big Four consulting practices.

 While the MBB firms are clearly the most prestigious consulting firms in comparison with the Big 4 and other companies, among the MBB group, McKinsey’s brand name also surpasses its two competitors by a quite considerable margin.
 Let’s take a look at three aspects of how the prestige of McKinsey is higher than BCG and Bain.